50+ Things To Do in Yellowstone National Park in 2023: Hiking, Overlooks & More

 34. LeHardy Rapids

 The LeHardy Rapids are a series of rapids located on the Yellowstone River just north of Yellowstone Lake.
 You can take a short boardwalk trail from the parking lot to get a closer look.
 These rapids are special because they mark a likely location where the next eruption of the Yellowstone Super Volcano would occur.
 The area has risen and fallen 3 feet over the past few decades, indicating magma movement below the earth.

 Gibbon Falls is a quick stop nearby the Artist’s Paintpots Trail.
 This waterfall is 84 feet tall and creates a beautiful ribbon effect as water flows over the drop.
 There is plenty of space to spread out and take in the view of this waterfall.

 Sheepeater Cliff is not far from Mammoth Hot Springs and is a quick detour off of the Grand Loop Road.
 The cliff is made up of columnar basalt and resembles the look of a beehive.
 The area is a popular place to spot marmots and there is a nice 1 mile river trail that begins at the cliff.

 37. Golden Gate Canyon

 The Golden Gate Canyon is located just south of Mammoth Hot Springs and named for the golden glow of light on the canyon walls.
 While driving through this area, you can see Rustic Falls from a quick overlook and will drive past impressive boulders.
 Between Rustic Falls and Mammoth Hot Springs, there is a tiny loop road off the Grand Loop where you can drive right through a boulder field created from a rockslide from Terrace Mountain.
-The road is unmarked so pay close attention or use the GyPSy Guide tour for guidance.
+The road is unmarked so pay close attention or use the Guide Along audio tour for guidance.

 38. Petrified Tree